Find Trade Colleges

 Full Engineering Technologies at University of Houston Report

-A rank of #3 on this year’s list means Oklahoma State University - Main Campus is a great place for engineering technologies students working on their bachelor’s degree.
+Out of the 46 schools in the Southwest Region that were part of this year’s ranking, Oklahoma State University - Main Campus landed the # 3 spot on the list.
 OSU is a fairly large public school located in the distant town of Stillwater.

 Women make up 14% of the engineering tech majors at the school.